hiqdev/composer-config-plugin/docs/readme/Usage.md

 This plugin treats configs as simple PHP arrays, no specific structure or semantics are expected and handled.
 It is simple and straightforward, but I'm in doubt...
+What about errors and typos?
+I think about adding config validation rules provided together with plugins.
+Will it solve all the problems?

 Anonymous functions must be used in multiline form only: